cstrainge/sorth/README.md

 documentation for the word should describe what the word will take form the stack and what it'll put back.

 Math is handled in a similar way.
-Values are poped off of the stack, the math is performed and the result is pushed back on.
-For example to add two numbers and print out the result with a carrage
+Values are popped off of the stack, the math is performed and the result is pushed back on.
+For example to add two numbers and print out the result with a carriage
 return:

 ```